 Almost everyone in today’s modern world knows the power and popularity of social media.
 Most businesses jumped on the bandwagon about a decade ago and made themselves a neat social media platform to enhance their reach.
 The business followed and everything seemed rosy.
 Over time, however, a high percentage of businesses became complacent as far as their social media game was concerned.
-Sure, they still had their active twitter profile, but making effective use of it took a back seat for whatever reason.
+Sure, they still had their active twitter profile.
+But making effective use of it took a back seat for whatever reason.
 Today we look at a few reasons why businesses of any size should not underestimate the value of social media and the amount of eyes it can still put on your company.

 It Still Works

 It’s understandable that you might have waited to see proven results of effectiveness before jumping on board and spending the marketing budget on this new tactic of advertising.
-But businesses have been engaging on social platforms for years now, and the results are in: marketers who prioritise social media marketing see an increase in traffic, leads, and sales.
+But businesses have been engaging on social platforms for years now.
+The results are in: marketers who prioritise social media marketing see an increase in traffic, leads, and sales.
 It only takes a quick google search to see the numbers which back up the most important reasons why social media should be the highest of priorities.

 It Allows for Direct Engagement